 - Difficulty speaking

 Getting urgent help when needed is especially important for strokes and heart attacks.
-Outcomes for these medical emergencies are tied to how quickly the patient receives care, so delaying getting treatment due to coronavirus fears can have serious consequences.
+Outcomes for these medical emergencies are tied to how quickly the patient receives care, so delaying treatment due to coronavirus fears can have serious consequences.